S-A-Pran/cse-care/README.md

 # CSE-Care
 This is a e learning platform focused on CSE courses only.
+Live Link here: https://cse-care.netlify.app/

 ## Key Features
 - Any one can get view of course outline.